Tokyo Sakura Cherry Blossom Walk in Ueno & Secret Exhibition Tour with a Licensed Guide

 One of the rooms has a special Japanese lacquered floor called urushi.
 To protect the floor, visitors are required to wear socks, so please do not join the tour barefoot.

-We stroll along Yanaka Ginza, a nostalgic shopping street that preserves the atmosphere of Tokyo’s traditional downtown (shitamachi).
-The street is lined with small local shops selling street food, snacks, and handmade goods.
+We begin with a stroll along Yanaka Ginza, a lively shopping street lined with small local shops selling street food, snacks, and handmade goods.

 Nippori Fabric Town (Nippori Textile District)

-We stroll through Nippori Fabric Town, a lively shopping street famous for fabrics and sewing materials.
 Stretching about one kilometer from Nippori Station, the area is lined with more than 80 shops selling colorful fabrics, buttons, ribbons, and traditional Japanese textiles.

 Originally developed as a wholesale district, many professional designers and craft lovers visit here to find high-quality fabrics at reasonable prices.
 Even if you don’t sew, browsing the vibrant displays of textiles and handmade materials is a fun cultural experience.